joergschwarzwaelder/hhc2024/Objective-2/README.md

 This objective consists out of four rounds with 16 words each.
 The 16 words have to be grouped into four groups with four words each, which share something in common.

-The Javascript sources give away the solutions:
+The Javascript source gives away the solutions:
 ```
         const wordSets = {
             1: ["Tinsel", "Sleigh", "Belafonte", "Bag", "Comet", "Garland", "Jingle Bells", "Mittens", "Vixen", "Gifts", "Star", "Crosby", "White Christmas", "Prancer", "Lights", "Blitzen"],